Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/03-installing-&-managing-software.md

 BiocManager::install("DESeq2")
 ```

 In Python, packages are available in PyPI.
-To install Python packages from PyPI (from within thebash shell):
+To install Python packages from PyPI (from within the bash shell):
 ```shell
 # Install matplotlib from PyPI
 pip install matplotlib
 ```
 ---

 ## Conda - Full package and environment management